This guide was updated December 2019.

 These days, the key feature differentiating phones is the quality of the cameras.
 Boy, they’ve improved over the last couple of years, to the point where I can get better results with a smartphone than my stand-alone digital camera – and the phone easily fits in my pocket.

 It used to be that megapixels were the measure of a camera – how much information the camera sensor captured in every shot.
 But we’ve moved beyond that as a measure of quality.
-Anything above 12 megapixels for a main camera is good these days.
-More important now is the characteristics of the camera sensors and whether you are being offered a single lens, a dual camera set-up, such as on the iPhone XR or triple camera set-up like the Huawei P30 Pro.
+Anything above 16 megapixels for the main camera is good these days.
+More important now is the characteristics of the camera sensors and whether you are being offered a single lens, a dual-camera set-up, such as on the iPhone 11 or triple camera set-up like the Huawei P30 Pro.

 The aperture range (see this beginner’s guide to f-stop aperture range in smartphones) of the camera will determine how much light it can capture in different settings, which is the key to a great shot – a wider aperture range is beneficial.
 Artificial intelligence is also common in phones now, featuring tools to smooth out your photos, remove camera shake and red-eye, and adjust colour and contrast to give your photos a more professional look.